The Next Bachelor To Be Announced In Late September

 Bachelor in Paradise has only just begun, and there is already a lot of chatter going on about who will star in the next season of The Bachelor.
-Unfortunately, eager fans will have to wait awhile still before the identity of the new lucky guy is revealed.
+Unfortunately, eager fans will have to wait awhile before the identity of the new lucky guy is revealed.
 This is likely because Bachelor producers are still in the process of coming to a definite decision.

 There are a lot of factors that play into who is chosen for the leading role.
 Producers typically look for a fan favorite who will be entertaining, keep the ratings up, and be able to handle all that this bizarre process entails with as much grace as possible.
 They reportedly have it narrowed down to three eligible men, according to Variety.
 Bachelor in Paradise will finish filming in late September.
 The name of the next bachelor is expected to be released at that time.

 Mike Johnson is a hot contender for the role.
 Johnson was a fan favorite of Hannah Brown’s season of The Bachelorette.
-Johnson is a former military man who gained the approval of fans across the nation with his charm, good lucks, and deep respect and care for Brown.
-If Johnson does get the coveted role.
-He’ll be the first ever African American bachelor.
+Johnson is a former military man who gained the approval of fans across the nation with his charm, good looks, and deep respect and care for Brown.
+If Johnson does get the coveted role, he’ll be the first-ever African American bachelor.
 Many believe this is a welcome change.
 Currently, Johnson is still starring on Bachelor in Paradise and trying to make connections with fellow Bachelor nation alums.

 Peter Weber is another fan favorite from Brown’s season.
 Weber is a young pilot who won over Brown’s heart.
 Unfortunately, he headed home with a broken heart when she ultimately had feelings for another man.
 Because Weber has not yet appeared on Bachelor in Paradise, rumors have been going around that he is perhaps being considered as the next bachelor.